JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

         '/Users/username/experiment_folder/processing_settings.mat';
 ```

-**NOTE** This path is used to get information from your processing settings, including the path to your protocol folder.
+__NOTE__: This path is used to get information from your processing settings, including the path to your protocol folder.
 This folder must be organized in a certain way for data analysis to work correctly.
 If you've maintained the default organization created when you run a fly through an experiment using the G4 Conductor, then you won't have to worry about this, but if you have manually changed the organization of your folder, you should ensure that your fly folders are two levels below your protocol folder. i.e. your folder's hierarchy should be `protocol_folder` → `subfolders` → `fly folders` → `individual fly data`.
 If there are more or fewer levels than this, you may get a browse window during the analysis run wanting you to browse to the protocol folder, or you could get errors.
+{:.info}

 ### Save Path